erichelgeson/erichelgeson.github.com/_posts/2014-09-12-starting-a-newsletter.markdown

 I've also started to get into some newsletter optimization.
 What happens if I send on a Monday morning instead of Sunday afternoon?
 Do I get more opens? (yes!)
 Mailchimp again has some premium features to help with this type of testing, but I haven't played with them yet.

 ### Blog
 In addition to a newsletter I setup an accompanying blog to post.
 Use what you know.
 I've setup a few [Jekyll](http://jekyllrb.com/) sites before so I created another one.
 I found a CC theme that looked good and customized it from there.
-The hardest thing was integrating the CSS from the mailchip button to look the way I wanted it to.
+The hardest thing was integrating the CSS from the mailchimp button to look the way I wanted it to.

-I use the blog to write and format the comment.
+I use the blog to write and format the content.
 Much of my time in the beginning was spent fixing markdown formatting and missing quotation marks and ensuring there were 4 spaces instead of 2 or a tab.

 To address this I started using Jekyll includes for [articles](https://github.com/usingchef/usingchef/blob/master/_includes/article.html) and [releases](https://github.com/usingchef/usingchef/blob/master/_includes/release.html) so I can pass in the content and the include does the formatting.
 I didn't start this until newsletter #13, I really should have sooner.